valette/desk/README.md

 Note that to execute this script, you need to install [browserify](http://browserify.org/#install)

-to install binary addons for 3D data visualization :
+to install binary addons for 3D data visualization (needs vtk and cmake):

 	tools/build.sh